Stuart W. Cramer High School

 Stuart W. Cramer High School is a public high school in the Gaston County Schools district located in Cramerton, North Carolina (though its mailing address says Belmont).
 Its attendance range covers the central portion of eastern Gaston County and includes all of the towns of Cramerton and McAdenville and portions of Belmont and Mount Holly.
 Jessica Steiner serves as principal.
-Assistant principals include Brittany Beckham, Phillip Morris and Chris Gardner.
+Assistant principals include Brittany Beckham, Phillip Morris and Deidre Johnson.
 Mike Patton serves as athletic director.

+Naming

 The school was named for Stuart W. Cramer of Thomasville, North Carolina.
 Cramer was the founder of Cramerton, North Carolina, a leading industrialist in the textiles and air conditioning industries, and one of the founding partners of Duke Power.

 History

-In 2007 Gaston County voters approved a $175 million bond package that included the construction costs for a new high school in the fast-growing eastern portion of Gaston County, intended to relieve overcrowding at East Gaston High School and South Point High School.
+In 2007, Gaston County voters approved a $175 million bond package that included the construction costs for a new high school in the fast-growing eastern portion of Gaston County, intended to relieve overcrowding at East Gaston High School and South Point High School.
 The 138-acre site of the former Lakewood Golf Course was chosen as the site with the new school being built on the 99 acres on the east side of Lakewood Road.

 The school was designed by Boomerang Design/MBAJ Architecture P.A., and the primary construction contract was executed by Shelco Construction Company, both of Charlotte, North Carolina.
 Total building construction costs were $38.6 million, or $ in current value.
 Total cost for the entire project including athletic facilities, roadways, parking lots and ground works was $63 million, or $ in current value.

-The school opened in 2013 with 550 students in grades 9 and 10.
+Stuart W. Cramer High School opened in 2013 with 550 students in grades 9 and 10.
 In 2014, two staff members were named Outstanding Educators for Gaston County.